learn-co-students/technical-coach-managing-your-schedule-learn-experts-testing-batch/README.md

 For better or more immediate visibility on the drop request, send an email to [osbtechcoaches@flatironschool.com](mailto:osbtechcoaches@flatironschool.com) and follow the instructions as listed for swapping a shift.

 *Note: Until a shift is successfully dropped, you are still responsible for it.*

+__Make sure that the shift drop is reflected in WhenIWork, as it is **crtitical** that your logged hours match those lifted on WhenIWork.__

 ## Picking Up an Open Shift